-This industry includes not just classic sports games like NBA2K and FIFA, but also—and perhaps more importantly—games like League of Legends, Mobile Legends, Call of Duty, and Dota 2.
-Individual gamers can either stream themselves playing for money or join larger organizations to compete for large financial rewards, as we’ll describe later.
+Also, this industry includes not just classic sports games like NBA2K and FIFA, but also—and perhaps more importantly—games like League of Legends, Mobile Legends, Call of Duty, and Dota 2.
+Subsequently, individual gamers can either stream themselves playing for money; or join larger organizations to compete for large financial rewards, as we’ll describe later.

 Players can interact with fans via social media, live-streaming platforms, and in-person during events.
-Fans, on the other hand, can follow and watch their favorite teams compete in regional and international tournaments.
+In other words, fans can follow and watch their favorite teams compete in regional and international tournaments.
 This ecosystem is surrounded by many technology platforms, services, events, analytics platforms, and huge investor capital as it continues to grow.

 E-sport in the Philippines

 More recently, the Philippines bagged its first-ever esports gold medal in the 30th Southeast Asian Games thanks to Sibol Mobile Legends: Bang Bang team, beating world champion Indonesia.
-The country took home three gold medals in total for that run; the two medals came from wins in DOTA 2 and Tekken 7 games.
+As a result, the country took home three gold medals in total for that run; the two medals came from wins in DOTA 2 and Tekken 7 games.